seek4science/seek/tech/contributing-to-seek.md

 Once you have finished making your changes and wish to contribute them, you can do so by issuing a pull request.

-If contributing through GitHub is unfamiliar to you, please read [how to contribute to open source projects on GitHub](https://gun.io/blog/how-to-github-fork-branch-and-pull-request/)
+If contributing through GitHub is unfamiliar to you, please read [Contributing to Open Source on GitHub](https://guides.github.com/activities/contributing-to-open-source/)

 For small changes emailing a patch file may be suitable.